 “Gratitude, Love, Appreciation, Serenity, Joyfulness, Happiness, Thankfulness, Blissfulness, and Mindfulness; these are the virtues of the spirit.
 With these tools, we can conquer … not the world, but ourselves.
 And so then… the world does not need to be conquered.” — Guru Tua

 By practicing these virtues, you will satisfy your spiritual, mental, and physical needs.
 It teaches us to practice self-care and exercises to bolster our “personal power.”
 These things cultivate your health and wellness.
 And these are the tools that we need to face the challenges of modern life.
 So what is courage?
 It is living from the heart regardless of the outcome.

 Hope and Faith Hijacked

 Western organized religion is an expert at hijacking the terms like Hope and Faith.
 For example, Western religion defines faith as belief in something for which there is no proof.
 On the contrary, faith means having complete trust in something.
 So, it doesn’t apply to religious mythology at all.
 However, when you mention the term faith, most people associate it with Western religion.

 Hope is another word we often associate with religion.
 Here Western religion ties hope to prayer.
 Prayer is the request for intervention by a higher power.
 In contrast, hope is the expectation that something will happen.
-Another good job of hijacking a term to infuse it with a religious bias.
+Another good job of hijacking a term is to infuse it with a religious bias.
 It’s the difference between life happening for you or to you.

 Faith, Hope, and Business

 Because of the religious connotations of faith and hope, they are taboo in the corporate world.
 It doesn’t want to associate itself with religion.
 However, both hope and faith are the elements that motivate and engage people.

 Hope and faith underpin all workplace initiatives.
 The goal of every endeavor is a positive outcome.
 People need to have confidence in a probable outcome to support initiatives.
 So, to avoid the association with religious terms, you substitute “planned outcome” for hope and substitute “confidence” for faith.